 Check that the tube is intact.
 The tube should be stretched to remove any shape retained from being packaged.
-If the tube has a guide wire, make sure it is correctly inserted in the tube and is not bent.
-Flush the tube with 10ml of water (Rationale 17).
+If the tube has a guide wire, make sure it is correctly inserted in the tube and is not bent (Rationale 16).

-Measure the length of tube to be inserted.
+For infants and children: measure the length of tube to be inserted.
 Measure from the bridge of the nose to the ear lobe, then from the ear lobe to xiphisternum.
-The length of tube can be marked with indelible pen or a note taken of the measurement marks on the tube.

 Confirming the position of a nasogastric tube

 - After insertion.